industrial-edge/hello-world/README.md

 ### Overview

-This application is Hello World Webserver Application for Industrial Edge.
+This application is a Hello World Webserver Application for Industrial Edge.

 ![hello-world](docs/graphics/hello-world-overview.png)